Looking for special and unique Christmas gift ideas? Treat your friends and family to Vancouver and Lower Mainland experiences they won’t forget.

 - Gulf of Georgia Cannery – this is a great historical site in Steveston Village.
 It’s also home to the Steveston Festival of Trees which runs over the Christmas season until Christmas Eve.
 Annual passes cost just $25 for adults and $45 for families.

 - Fort Langley National Historic Site – this venue hosts interesting events at various times of the year.
-In December, for example, there are craft activities with Humbug Holidays until December 31st.
-In January there is also Vive les Voyageurs which is a celebration of French-Canadian culture.
 Annual passes here cost just $21 for adults and about $18 for seniors.
 Admission is also free for youth ages 17 and under.

 Other Museums & Places of Interest

 - Vancouver Maritime Museum – friends who like history, model ships and boats will appreciate an annual pass to this museum at Vanier Park.
-A one-time visit costs between $10 and $13.50 depending on your age (but kids under 6 years of age enter for free).
-Annual memberships, meanwhile, cost $40 for adults and $60 for families (plus GST).
+A one-time visit costs between $11 and $15 depending on your age (but kids under 6 years old enter for free).
+Annual memberships, meanwhile, cost $45 for adults and $65 for families.

 - MONOVA – the Museum of North Vancouver is where you’ll learn all about the history of Vancouver’s North Shore.
 Annual passes cost $33.33 for adults, $23.81 for youth (ages 6 to 17) and $71.43 for families.

 - Fraser River Discovery Centre – this is a great place for young families to learn about the Fraser River region and the environment.
-Located at the waterfront in New Westminster, annual memberships cost $25 for adults and $45 for families (of up to 2 adults and 4 children between ages 2 and 12).
+Located at the waterfront in New Westminster, annual memberships cost $30 for adults and $52 for families (of up to two adults and four children between ages 2 and 12).

 Other Experiential Gift Ideas